 4 Tips to Finding Your Purpose and Pursuing Your Dreams Right Now

 When my husband and I got married, he asked me,

 “What are your dreams?
 If you could do anything, what would you want to do?”

 Being a wife and mom is incredible!
-It is a dream come true for me, yet God has placed even more dreams in my heart for His glory.
+It is a dream come true for me, but it is only a part of the whole of me.

 2. Pursue God for your dreams

-When we chase after God, seek Him above all else, He will put dreams in our hearts.
-God has gifted you for a purpose.
-I encourage you to pray for a greater understanding of who you are and who He has created you to be!
-Allow Him to stretch your vision and your comfortable boundaries!
+You, too, have been gifted by God for a purpose, and I encourage you to pray for a greater understanding of who you are and who He has created you to be!

 As I write, I hear my son say, “Super Sam to the rescue.
 I need to do this!”